 - On the job training, alongside an apprentice NVQ and an Engineering HNC on day release at college.

 Our graduate programme

 Graduates at Boeing are considered future leaders and managers.
-We invest in your development because we recognise the benefits of bringing people through our graduate programme into the company.
+We invest in your development because we recognise the benefits of growing talent through our graduate programme into the company.

 Our graduate programme is a two-year scheme.
-You can apply to work in the following areas: finance, supply chain, project management, engineering and IT.
+You can apply to work in the following areas: finance, supply chain, project management, engineering or IT.
 Placements are rotational, giving you experience in different areas at different sites for six months at a time.